 To create your own server actions

-Module Development Setup
+Set Up for Module Development

 The topics below show you how to create a module, how to develop the various resources within the module, and how to package and deploy it to LabKey Server.